SabaBhamidipati/little-esty-shop-discounts/README.md

 - Deploy an application to Heroku
 - Develop functional knowledge to troubleshoot Heroku errors

+## Testing Coverage

+Model Testing: 99.8% (Total Revenue calculation not tested in Discounts proj. as it is already tested in prior project: /models/invoice.rb)
+Feature Testing: 100%

 ## Requirements
 - must use Rails 5.2.x
 - must use PostgreSQL